GabZach/ArtSaver/README.md

 many subfolders, better than Apple's built-in picture screen saver, because it builds a database of the images and stores it on disk, rather than scanning the folders every time it gets invoked.

+There is no code here, I merely use Github for a bit of bug/issue tracking, in case people prefer that.

+You can find an executable of ArtSaver here: http://www.cs.uni-bremen.de/~zach/software/ArtSaver/index.html